gonX/dustforce-wiki/website/_enemies/forest/wolf.md

 Its attack is performed by "lunging" at the player.
 Hitting them interrupts their attack.

 When out of range to lunge, they will accelerate to a very high top speed until close enough to attack.
 If they are in mid-air at this point, they can still lunge while falling.

+Commonly referred to as Fox or Wolf interchangeably.